dvdknaap/rofi-hacking-helper/README.md

 ![Custom shortcut](assets/customShortcut.png)

-Some example scripts require other tools, like `zenity` or `pwsh`, but the idea is that you manage the scripts yourself.
+Some example scripts require other tools, like `pwsh`, but the idea is that you manage the scripts yourself.

 ## What it looks like